willduff/mixedreality-enthusiast-guide/docs/speech-n-audio-problems.md

 ---

-# Speech and audio problems
+# Speech and audio FAQs

 ## I can't hear any sound in my headset, or sound is playing through my computer instead of my headset.